 For when the file isn't on your laptop.
 Paste it into the web app, the mascot does the rest.
 Same product, no terminal.

-When that happens to a file you’re watching, the mascot dies — eyes go X, the link returns a friendly 404.
+Files move.
+Folders rename.
+Drives get re-organized.
+When that happens, the mascot dies — eyes go X, the link returns a friendly 404.
 Nobody’s confused.